 In equation \ref{eq:5}, $t$ is an offset parameter, included in order to avoid obtaining extremely high differences in the tax semi-elasticity for countries with similar but extremely low tax rates.
-We obtain the optimal value of the offset (0.0014 for US data and 0.0007 for OECD data) numerically by iterating over the range 0--1 and keeping the value that minimises the Bayesian Information Criterion.
+We obtain the optimal value of the offset (0.0011 for US data and 0.0023 for OECD data) numerically by iterating over the range 0--0.2 and keeping the value that minimises the Bayesian Information Criterion.
 In section \ref{sec:robustness} we show that our results are highly robust to the choice of the offset, and that including this parameter in the linear and quadratic models does not increase their predictive power.
 We further include headquarter-country fixed effects to account for differences in profitability and data reporting methods between MNCs headquartered in different countries, and interaction terms between the country fixed effects and $log(t+\tau_i)$, which capture differences in the profit shifting aggressiveness of the MNCs of different reporting countries.

 Consistently with literature, we operationalise capital ($K$) using tangible assets, and labour ($L$) using wages.
 A limitation of the operationalisation of the capital component through tangible assets is that tangible assets are affected by profit shifting strategies.
-For example, US MNCs in Luxembourg report the second highest value of tangible assets in Europe according to the CBCR data, with a combined value of \$220 billion (equal to values reported in Germany, France and all of Africa combined).
+For example, US MNCs in Luxembourg report the second highest value of tangible assets in Europe according to the CBCR data, with a combined value of \$223 billion (equal to values reported by US MNCs in the rest of the European Union, excluding tax havens).
 As a consequence, the use of tangible assets yields conservative estimates of the tax semi-elasticity.
 Since the data does not include wages, we model them using the product of employees and the average salary in each country, obtained from the International Labour Organization.
 Missing values in the average salary are estimated using a linear model containing log-GDP and log-Population ($R^2 = 0.91$).

 After estimating the tax semi-elasticities using equation \ref{eq:5}, we calculate for each pair of countries (headquarter country and jurisdiction of operation) the underlying profits without profit shifting, $\hat{p_i}$.
 To do this we remove the effect of tax rates by comparing the profits reported in country \textit{i} with profits in a hypothetical scenario where the country's ETR is 25\%: